-In the games where the common leader cannot bring up cooperation the main driving force of cooperation is accountability of group leaders: cooperation (in equilibrium) is possible with positive probability when the group leaders are accountable in the sense that their punishment is higher than the disutility suffered as loser in a winner-loser outcome.
-In the limit as the value of punishment goes to infinity cooperation may be realized with probability 1.
+The main insight derived from the analysis of our model is that conflict in polarized societies can be substantially reduced, under appropriate conditions, thanks to the mediation of interested leaders.
+The existence of leaders by itself cannot accomplish anything useful: with only group leaders the equilibrium outcomes are the same as in the game with no leaders (Proposition 1).
+With common leaders, our analysis has identified a main driving force of the cooperation results: accountability of group leaders.
+In general cooperation and good outcomes are possible when the accountability of leaders is sufficiently large.
+In the limit of high accountability, cooperation may be realized with probability 1.
+On the other hand, as our introductory example shows, even common leader such as the UN may fail to induce cooperation.
+Lack of sufficient accountability of group leaders (a small P in our notation) is the most likely of such failures explanation within our framework.
 Our setup relies on simplifying assumptions, and some of these assumptions may be in contrast with important real world regularities.
 In the model, leaders share precisely the utility of their constituencies, so their incentives are perfectly in line with those of the groups.
 Leaders do not have a political career to pursue, nor derive utility from being leaders.
-They cannot profit directly or indirectly on their position.
+Leaders cannot profit directly or indirectly on their position.
 The common leader in particular is assumed to share the interests of society as a whole.
 Followers, on their part, make the task of the leaders as easy as possible: they hear what the leaders say, and take their promises at face value, with the understanding that punishment will follow if the leader does not deliver.
 Finally, punishment must be sufficiently high for cooperation to arise.
 Fortunately, our analysis makes clear the leaders' role, so it can be taken to provide the best case scenario for possible positive effects of mediation in group conflict.
 Systematic empirical research will have to decide which are the realistic ranges of the losses groups can impose on leaders.

 The behavior of followers in our model is extremely simplified, but it is not completely unrealistic: in large and complex societies, understanding the structure of payoffs from social actions is at the same time very hard (because societies are complex) and unrewarding (because the action of each player - even when he has acquired enough information to evaluate the best choice - is in itself irrelevant).
-Thus assuming, as we do, that followers just consider the promised utility and choose the highest seems a reasonable approximation.
+Thus a first simple approximation is to assume, as we do, that followers just consider the promised utility, and choose the highest.